 Whole grain cereals, nuts, brown rice, pasta, whole grain bread, vegetables, and fruits are all great examples of fiber-rich foods.
 All of these options are great if you’re on a candida diet as well.

 Consume Foods Rich in Magnesium, Calcium & Vitamin D

 Bones can start to get brittle with advancing age.
 They may also lose their density.
-The benefits of bone building calcium come from the interaction between magnesium and calcium, not calcium alone.
+The benefits of bone-building calcium come from the interaction between magnesium and calcium, not calcium alone.
 Studies have shown that magnesium is a requirement in order to deposit calcium in bone.
 Excess calcium can be toxic – it can lead to calcification.
-It is not recommended consuming high amounts of dairy in order to get calcium.
+It is not recommended to consume high amounts of dairy in order to get calcium.
 As we age, many people lose the enzyme required to break down lactose (the sugar in milk).
 Many people are lactose intolerant due to the lack of this enzyme.
 Eating a diet that is rich in magnesium as well as calcium for strong bones is paramount.
 Leafy greens, broccoli, sardines, canned salmon with bones, seeds, nuts, fortified cereals and small amounts of dairy (if tolerated) are all excellent sources of calcium and magnesium.